Ficool

 "I'm here!"

 In the distance—no, not that distant.
-Close.
-Approaching.
+Close and Approaching.

-My ears, battered and bruised by the relentless hammering of my own blood, touch the ground and listen.
+My ears, battered and bruised by the relentless hammering of blood, listens against the ground.

-Are the steps hard, soft, rhythmic or light; these things can tell you a lot about a person.
+Are the steps hard, soft, rhythmic or light; these things say lots about the person.

 Tsk, why so quiet?